abrahamjp/CloudFormationCustomResourceDotnet/README.md

 # AWS CloudFormation .NET Lambda CustomResource Template

-Use this .NET Core Lambda template to provision AWS resources that isn't natevily supported by CloudFormation.
+Use this .NET Core Lambda template to provision AWS resources that isn't natively supported by CloudFormation.

 ```C#
   CfnResponse cfn = new CfnResponse();